lxylxy123456/uberxmhf/bug_086/README.md

 We can use `lhv-dev`'s previous work on guest mode to write the malicious OS, this allows us to demonstrate TrustVisor being hacked.

+Previous LHV work that supports user mode (ring 3) is in `bug_084` at `lhv-dev 77c71f01b..ba6290f05` (base is `lhv 5eb712013`).
+This is re-applyed in `lhv-dev 12533871a`.

+Back in `bug_084`, user to kernel mode transition was not supported, because it is not needed.
+When user mode receives an interrupt / exception, triple fault happens.
+Now we support it to make it more clean.
+Looks like we just need to place the correct values in TSS.

+In `lhv-dev 70e5a8a66`, set correct TSS and solve the triple fault problem.
+Also set up system call to allow the guest go back to supervisor cleanly.
+However, for some reason after going to guest mode then back, VMLAUNCH fails with error code 8 (VMENTRY with invalid host state).

+We also need to have different ESP0 for each CPU.
+So this means each CPU has its own TSS and TR.
+For XMHF we can easily create 10 entries in GDT.
+In 15410 there is one unique GDT per CPU.

+Nest steps:
+* Solve VMENTRY problem
+* One TSS and TR per CPU to be able to run guest mode in SMP

+TODO: LHV cannot VMLAUNCH correctly after entering guest mode
+TODO: one TSS and TR per CPU